-There is yet another embodiment of the method disclosed herein which method comprises (I) impregnating a wooden substrate with a curable siloxane containing a siloxane polymer or a mixture of siloxane polymers having an average of at least two silanol groups per molecule and a sufficient amount of crosslinker or a mixture of crosslinkers to crosslink a significant portion of the siloxane polymer or mixture of siloxane polymers, thereby displacing a portion or essentially all of the polyoxyethylene polymer from the wooden substrate and thereafter, (II) exposing the product of (I) to a catalyst or a mixture of catalysts for a time sufficient to initiate curing of the product of (I).
+There is yet another method of preserving wooden substrates that contain polyoxyethylene polymer, the method comprising (I) impregnating a wooden substrate with a cyclosiloxane or a mixture of cyclosiloxanes having an average of at least two silane hydrogens per molecule thereby displacing essentially all of the polyoxyethylene polymer from the wooden substrate, and thereafter, (II) exposing the product of (I) to a catalyst or a mixture of catalysts for a time sufficient to initiate curing of the product of (I).
+The cyclosiloxane or mixture of cyclosiloxanes may include, for instance, cyclic trimers, cyclic tetramers, or cyclic pentamers of siloxane.